Stephen Tompkinson: GBH case could have been sorted sooner

 'Had to be investigated'

-Tompkinson told host Lorraine Kelly: "You have to wonder, 'was it worth bringing [to court]?'.
+The actor told host Lorraine Kelly: "You have to wonder, 'was it worth bringing [to court]?'.

 He said he "knew I hadn't done anything wrong" before describing the men he confronted as "in a heck of a state".